 "Yeah, probably.
 I never found my body after I left it."
 She studied Stiles' eager and curious expression and sucked in an unnecessary steadying breath.
 "You want the whole story, I know.
 With Claire I just needed her body to find you, so I didn't try to show her everything.
 But you'll need all of it, I'm sure."

 Pain flashed across those blue eyes as she straightened, rose from the bed, and drew her sword.
 Stiles' anxiety rose with the gesture, but he willed himself to remain calm enough to move and speak without succumbing again to immobility.
-The blade caught fire as the woman plunged it into the wall where the corner came together.
+The blade caught fire as the woman plunged it into the wall where the corner of the room came together.

 "What the-" Stiles shouted, but she cut him off.